NASA Earth Observatory image modified by SkyTruth

 SkyTruth’s Terms of Service can be found here.
 By using Cerulean, you warrant that you understand and agree to the Terms of Service.

-Oil slick identification
+Potential oil slick identification

 Disclaimer: It is not possible to definitively identify oil slicks using synthetic aperture radar (SAR) satellite data alone.
-All Cerulean detected oil slicks should be considered potential oil slicks, not definitive oil slicks.
+All Cerulean-detected oil slicks should be considered potential oil slicks, not definitive oil slicks.

 Figure 1.
 High level flow diagram of Cerulean inference pipeline.

-Vessel source candidate identification
+Vessel source association

 Vessels near possible oil slicks are identified using vessel position histories from Automatic Identification System (AIS) broadcast systems.
 For each possible oil slick with a machine confidence > 0.5, we compute a proximity score to identify vessels whose path and timing best match the path and timing of identified oil slicks.